Skip to main content

 executeRun shell commands in the environment (available with sandbox backends only)

 The virtual filesystem is used by several other harness capabilities such as skills, memory, code execution, and context management.
-You can also use the file system when building custom tools and middleware for deep agents.
+You can also use the file system when building custom tools and middleware for Deep Agents.
 For more information, see backends.

 Task delegation (subagents)